syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/README.md

 - Apache HTTP server access logs.
 For details, see Apache access log parser.
 - Cisco devices.
-For details, see Cisco parserCisco     parser.
+For details, see Cisco parser.

 - Messages formatted using the enterprise-wide message model (EWMM) of syslog-ng OSE.
 For details, see